apache/flink-connector-prometheus/docs/content/docs/connectors/datastream/prometheus.md

         .build();
 ```

-## Design considerations

-By design, Prometheus optimizes fast ingestion over data completeness.
-Prometheus Remote-Write protocol imposes strict constrains on the ordering of writes
-Also, the Remote-Write interface does not support partial failures.
-Offending write requests are completely rejected,
-regardless they may contain only few offending data points.

-Conversely, Flink is primarily designed for data consistency.
-The default behavior of a Flink connector is normally "fail rather than dropping data".

-The default behavior of this connector reflects the general Flink approach: any error that may potentially cause data loss
-causes an unhandled exception.

-The side effect is that malformed input data becomes a *poison pill*, causing the job to continuously fail and restart
-from checkpoint, and fail again when the same malformed data is reprocessed.
-This may not be the expected behavior for a pipeline handling observability data.

-For this reason, the connector allows you to configure the [error handling behavior](#error-handling).

-If you don't want to have your pipeline getting "stuck" on malformed data, you may prefer to use `DISCARD_AND_CONTINUE`
-over the default `FAIL`.
-This behavior prioritizes availability and data freshness over data consistency: if malformed
-input is rejected by the Prometheus Remote-Write endpoint, offending data is dropped and the pipeline continues processing.

-Note that, when `DISCARD_AND_CONTINUE` is selected, the sink does no longer provide at-least-once guarantees.

-When you choose `DISCARD_AND_CONTINUE`, you should monitor the actual volume of dropped data using the
-[custom metrics](#connector-metrics) exposed by the connector.

-You can also find details about what caused data being dropped, looking at the `WARN` log entries emitted every time the
-sink discards a write request due to an unrecoverable condition.

 ## Example application

 You can find a complete application demonstrating the configuration and usage of this sink in the tests of the connector.